taxonomy.php

 So in a complex system an agent always needs to adjust (and have the ability to adjust, otherwise nothing can change!).
 But how does an agent know how to adjust?
 The answer lies in a complex system's ability to process flows of information, energy, or resources that enter into the system.
 Again, since a system can be composed of many different kinds of agents, the nature of information, flows or resources can take very different forms.
 For an ant, a driving flow might be food, while for a water molecule it might be differential interactions caused by surface tension.
 But regardless of system, these flows are a kind of engine for change.
 They are the source of difference in the system that drives the some system towards certain behaviors over others.
 No difference, no complex adaptive behavior.

 Complex systems can exhibit non-linear behavior because these systems, while maintaining an internal cohesiveness or boundedness, remain open to their environments, allowing driving flows in.
 Depending on how these flows fluctuate the system can move differentially.
 But this also means that the system is never really separate from its context.
 Instead, it is part of both smaller and larger system flows.
 Each complex system is made up of agents, but those agents may themselves be the emergent entity formed by another complex system.
 We therefore think of complex systems as being formed of nested scales - composed of different systems within subsystems that are in constant interaction.
-Furthermore, within a given system there are scalar regularities that occur: some of which manifest in time, others in space.
+Furthermore, within a specific system level there can also be scalar regularities that occur: some of which manifest in time (like the force of earthquakes), others in space (like the size of cities).
 Understanding the nature of these scalar components can help to clarify what kinds of things really matter.
 Is something 'big' because it is more important (bigger meaning better), or is it simply a natural outcome of dynamics that lead equally to both big things and small things?
 Is a website more popular because it is better?
 Is a stock selling for more because it has more inherent value?
 It is easy to make mistakes in analysis if you believe that 'big' things are necessarily more important- or if you believe that that things at the 'higher level' exert more control over things at the 'lower level'.
 Complexity gives us new ways of thinking about these things.

 Finally, complexity thinking is intrinsically tied to the concept of emergence: the idea that something can arise that has an identity that is greater then the sum of its interacting parts, and that cannot be reduced to its parts.
 Again, emergence manifests differently depending on the system.
 An emergent ant trail is different from a sand dune is different from a soap bubble.
 But the mechanisms leading to emergence are the same: and if we wish to apply complexity to solving problems by way of emergent solutions, then it is worthwhile to have a better grasp on the nature of these dynamics.